 It’s 2 o’clock in the morning.
 I am lying in front of the 7-Eleven and my ear is on the pavement.
 I hear thunder in the distance but it is not the storm that I am seeking in the earth.

 It is late out, so late that no one has noticed me yet.
 So late that the 7-Eleven’s sign is not lit.
 So late that the dogs have stopped barking.
 Ghosts are walking the streets with a cool and calm aloofness.
 Everything that is in me is gathered in the earth.
-I am poised like a diver, focussed on a point just before her, in the air above the heaving water where she descends to make her livelihood.
+I am poised like a diver, focussed on a point just before me, in the air above the heaving water where I descend to make my livelihood in a small village in Korea.

 The thunder is nearer now and I know that at any moment the sky will erupt.
 I can feel the crack of lightning striking some target nearby.
 A billboard, a hydro pole, some eave or antenna.
 The hairs stand at attention on my neck, my arms, my calves.
 When the rain comes I will raise my body and walk calmly underneath the overhang of the 7-Eleven where I will wait out the storm.
 By the sounds of it, it will be well into morning when the storm is finished and I will have to go to work.
-If there is no time to change I will go there in the clothes I am wearing now, but I will not explain to my colleagues why I appear so dishevelled.
+If there is no time to change I will go there in the clothes I am wearing now.
+I will not explain why I appear so dishevelled.
 Why I have not changed or washed.
+What has altered in me and what I have seen.
 A few will think that I must have slept with someone the night before.
 My friends will whisper into my ear as I stand gathering my strength in the breakroom with a cup of coffee in my hand.

 I will not feel dishonest as I nod blankly in affirmation.
 They could not hope to understand.
 Soon I must go anyhow.
 I could not abide any place that was not here or in the distance I am waiting over.